...eye solution

 …an eyeful

 Hey, I’m tentatively revising my wholehearted recommendation for eye surgery.
-I’m thinking that there are downsides that are only just now becoming apparent.
+I’m thinking that there are more downsides that are only just now becoming apparent.

 To me

-Life is filthy and some things are best left unseen, i.e., television and the whole of every election campaign.I’m thinking it’s a shame my hearing is still good.
+Life is filthy and some things are best left unseen, i.e., television and the whole of every election campaign.
+I’m thinking it’s a shame my hearing is still good.
 T.

 I was legally blind and loving it!
-Even corrected, I could never really see as far as the floor and though my eye-doctor doesn’t promise perfect vision, unfortunately mine is now good enough to notice dirt in the corners, the film on the mirrors, the dust on the pictures and the crust on the windows.
-I’ve decided that visually challenged is not necessarily a bad way to go through life.
+Even corrected, I could never really see as far as the floor and though my eye-doctor didn’t promise perfect vision, unfortunately mine is now good enough to notice dirt in the corners, the film on the mirrors, the dust on the pictures and the crust on the windows.
+I’ve decided that visually challenged was not necessarily a bad way to go through life.

 Reality Bite: There is an upside.
 When I put in the milky antibiotic and life returns to a haze, everything can again be beautiful.